Valarath/honest-city/README.md

 ## Project structure
 - branch master contains releases
-- branch develop contains contains part of application in development state
+- branch develop contains part of application in development state

  ## Project Architecture
 This part of project is backend.
 Architecture is shown on picture.